Petemc121/mat-tracker/README.md

 Web-app built on the PERN stack using TypeScript with TDD using react-testing-library.
-The design was also designed with 3 layer modeling architecture.
+Desgined with 3 layer modeling architecture in mind.

 UI and Database are hosted on the Heroku hosting platform.